 - Now open the web stories plugin option that appears on the navigation menu on your left in the dashboard.

 Also Read: 5 Elements of a Successful Website

 How to install the Web Stories plugin?

 Now, Open the web stories dashboard,

-Step 2 : Create your own web stories, Click on the create new story and select explore templates for selecting your favourite templates and styles.
+Step 2: Create your own web stories, Click on create a new story and select explore templates for selecting your favorite templates and styles.

 You can change the view type in WordPress.
-Click on the icon next to sort drop down.
+Click on the icon next to the sort drop-down.
 You can also switch to the classic WordPress table view next to the grid icon.